-Messiah College is committed to providing for the needs of enrolled or admitted students who have disabilities under section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990, as amended by the ADAAA of 2008.
+Messiah University is committed to providing for the needs of enrolled or admitted students who have disabilities under section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act of 1990, as amended by the ADAAA of 2008.

-Messiah College is committed to providing services to any student who, through a recent assessment, can document a disability and who requires accommodation.
+Messiah University is committed to providing services to any student who, through a recent assessment, can document a disability and who requires accommodation.
 There is not one type of accommodation for all students with disabilities.
 Each accommodation must be decided on a case-by-case basis.
 Some common accommodations provided include:

 extended time on exams

 testing in a quiet environment